cherston/Rotator/README.md

 open http://localhost:3000
 ```
 ### Testing Interface
-+Drag appropriately formatted files into drag-and-drop interface
++ Drag appropriately formatted files into drag-and-drop interface
-+Drag audio and visual windows around the node map
++ Drag audio and visual windows around the node map
-+Adjust data-to-audio settings using the left-hand control menu (click on the hamburger icon in the top left)
++ Adjust data-to-audio settings using the left-hand control menu (click on the hamburger icon in the top left)